rushikeshsp25/HPDF_Task1/README.md

 1] http://localhost:5000/ that displays a simple string like "Hello World - Rushikesh"

 2] Add a route, for e.g. http://localhost:5000/authors, which:

-fetches a list of authors from a request to https://jsonplaceholder.typicode.com/users fetches a list of posts from a request to https://jsonplaceholder.typicode.com/posts Respond with only a list of authors and the count of their posts (a newline for each author).
+a] fetches a list of authors from a request to https://jsonplaceholder.typicode.com/users

+b] fetches a list of posts from a request to https://jsonplaceholder.typicode.com/posts

+c] Respond with only a list of authors and the count of their posts (a newline for each author).

 3] Set a simple cookie (if it has not already been set) at http://localhost:5000/setcookie with the following values: name=rushikesh and age=21.